andlo/mycroft-skills-list-gitbook/skills/rss-reader-skill.backassward.md

 ### _rss-reader-skill.backassward_
 ## Description:
-This skill is a simple tool to get updates from your favorite news sources. the main features are
+This skill is a simple tool to get updates from your favorite news sources.

+the main features are:
-* manage your feed subscriptions from your dashboard,
+* manage your feed subscriptions from your [dashboard](https://home.mycroft.ai/),
 * ask Mycroft to check if new articles have been published,
 * ask Mycroft to read the titles and other information for you.

 ### Platform:
  ![Mark I](../.gitbook/assets/mark-1-icon.png)  ![Mark II](../.gitbook/assets/mark-2-icon.png)  ![Picroft](../.gitbook/assets/picroft-icon.png)  ![plasmoid](../.gitbook/assets/kde.png)